Esri/solutions-widgets-wpf/source/BombThreatAddin/Readme.md

 * [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)

-### Getting Started with the Solution Widgets (WPF)
+### Getting Started with this addin
-* Open, build, and add one of the addins to the Operations Dashboard
+* Open, build, and add the addin to the Operations Dashboard
-* Check the readme for each addin to get more details about what each one does.
+* Add as a Map tool to a Map Widget
+* For this map tool, you either click on the map or type in an address and also select the type of bomb and click run and the stand-off distances are created.

 ## Requirements